 Legacy CXApp is a newly formed wholly owned subsidiary of Inpixon as the holding company for the Enterprise Apps Business following the internal reorganization.
 As such, until the closing of the Business Combination, its director compensation practices are governed by Inpixon's practices, which are described below in "-Inpixon Practice."
-Similarly, as a wholly owned subsidiary of Inpixon until the closing of the Business Combination, Design Reactor's director compensation practices are also governed by Inpixon's practices.
+Similarly, as a wholly owned subsidiary of Inpixon until the closing of the Business Combination, Design Reactor's director compensation practices.
 See "-Inpixon Practice."